Amazon plastic free shipping: it can (almost) be done.

 I’m going to be real here: Amazon is inherently unethical.
 If you have the ability to support anything more ethical (AKA just about anywhere else), you have the ethical duty to do so.
 If you’re reading this, think very seriously about whether you can’t spend the extra money, or you simply don’t want to.

-But for those who need a zero waste Amazon experience, here are 5 tips for the best way to get packages zero waste on Amazon:
+So for those who need a zero waste Amazon experience, here are 5 tips for the best way to get packages zero waste on Amazon:

 1. E-mail customer service